|

 San Francisco State University

 Meet Jane Austen's most shocking antiheroine!
-An early novella by the acclaimed author, Lady Susan has never been staged or filmed, despite its fascinating heroine and witty plot.
+An early novella by the acclaimed author, Lady Susan has rarely been staged and never filmed, despite its fascinating heroine and witty plot.

 Bella Union worked with the Jane Austen Society of North America, Northern California region, and the English Department of San Francisco State University (Beverly Voloshin, chair) to perform a new staged reading of the play-in-progress, and get feedback from the experts.